 It took a bit of experimenting, but in the end I have come up with a recipe that is super easy and actually very delicious.
 You only need 4 essential ingredients.
 From there, you can add optional add-ins to create countless variations.

 As you can see in the image above, I tested 4 different variations:

 - Chocolate Chip: Add ½ tablespoon sugar free chocolate chips (top left)

-- Nutella Thumbprint: Press down the middle and add 1 tsp of sugar free Nutella (top right)
+- Nutella Thumbprint: Press down the middle and add 1 teaspoon of sugar free Nutella (top right)

-- Double Chocolate: Add 1 teaspoon cocoa powder and ½ tbsp chocolate chips (bottom left)
+- Double Chocolate: Add 1 teaspoon cocoa powder and ½ tablespoon chocolate chips (bottom left)

 Almond flour - I use ground almonds, which is equivalent to regular almond flour in the US.
 Super-fine almond flour should also work well here.

-Butter - I used unsalted room temperature butter.
+Butter - Unsalted, room temperature butter.
 For a dairy free keto cookie, replace the butter with coconut oil.